sajid-dsi/spring-component-framework/README.md

 ### 3.2 Application Component

-the jar should has an application.xml which is a spring application context file in META-INF besides pom.xml and the framework will load this application context.
+The application component should has an application.xml which is a spring application context file in META-INF besides pom.xml and the framework will load this application context when start, unload the app context when stop vesa.

 a simple application component looks like: